-The ATO annual SMSF statistics (2016-17) published in May 2019 show that 65% of all SMSF assets reside within pension phase, with 363,535 members receiving income stream benefit payments.
-Therefore, the significance of ensuring that super income streams are setup correctly and the provide the right outcomes in the event of death are critical.
+The ATO annual SMSF statistics (2016-17) published in May 2019 show that 65% of all SMSF assets reside within the pension phase, with 363,535 members receiving income stream benefit payments.
+Therefore, the significance of ensuring that super income streams are set up correctly and the provide the right outcomes in the event of death are critical.

 It is within Law Companion Ruling, LCR 2017/3 stated that it was the Commissioner’s view that for a death benefit income stream to be reversionary, the governing rules or the pension agreement/standards under which the income stream is provided expressly provides for the reversion, as opposed to the trustee exercising a power or discretion to determine a benefit in the beneficiary’s favour.
 This is the view that has been held by the ATO since the release of TR 2013/5, when a super income stream commences or ceases (see paragraph 126 to 127), in so far that the preconditions necessary for a super income stream to revert must exist within the rules governing the pension prior to the member’s death.
 If this is not the case then the super income stream ceases on the member’s death.